0xmohitsen/API_Gateway_For_Flights/README.md

-# Airline/GetSetFly - Microservices-based Flight Booking System
+# Airline - Microservices-based Flight Booking System

 Airline/GetSetFly is a backend project developed for managing flight bookings and notifications using a microservices architecture.
 It consists of several services built with Node.js, Express.js, and MySQL's Sequelize ORM.
 The project follows best practices for backend development, including role-based authorization, rate-limiting, and message queuing for efficient communication between services.